yugabyte/yugabyte-db/docs/content/latest/explore/two-data-centers.md

     weight: 250
 ---

-By default, YugabyteDB universes provide synchronous replication and strong consistency across geo-distributed data centers.
+By default, YugabyteDB provides synchronous replication and strong consistency across geo-distributed data centers.
 But sometimes asynchronous replication will meet your need for disaster recovery, auditing and compliance, and other applications.
 For more information, see [Two data center (2DC) deployments](../../architecture/2dc-deployments/) in the Architecture section.

 This tutorial simulates a geo-distributed two data center (2DC) deployment using two local YugabyteDB clusters, one representing "Data Center - East" and the other representing "Data Center - West."
-Explore unidirectional (one-way) asynchronous replication and bidirectional (two-way) asynchronous replication using the `yb-ctl` and `yb-admin` utilities on your laptop or another local machine.
+You can explore unidirectional (master-follower) asynchronous replication and bidirectional (multi-master) asynchronous replication using the `yb-ctl` and `yb-admin` utilities.

 <ul class="nav nav-tabs nav-tabs-yb">
   <li>